 Sometimes the point of an elopement is running away and spontaneously getting married.
 Other times it’s a well-planned event.
 Either way, there are also people in your life who care about you and would love to be a part of your special day.

 Even though you’re eloping, you can include family and friends in your ceremony.
-It’s not uncommon for couples to only have two or three guests, and you can also purchase a live stream service to share your moment with loved ones anywhere in the world.
+It’s not uncommon for couples to have a few guests, and you can also live stream your Hawaii wedding to share your moment with loved ones anywhere in the world.

-As we’ve been doing this since 1978, we know a thing or two about eloping in Hawaii :)
+As we’ve been wedding planning on the Hawaiian Islands since 1978, we know a thing or two about eloping in Hawaii :)

 If you have questions or want more help with planning, give us a call.
 We’re here to help.

 Need help?
 You're always welcome to contact us, call us, or schedule a time for us to call you below :)